 The University has taken positive action to offset its energy requirements by installing a Sustainable Energy Solution.
 The project represents a significant investment into the three communities USQ is part of, providing a ‘real-world experience’ that delivers a measurable reduction in long-term energy-related emissions and costs, as well as an enhanced platform for research, learning and teaching.

-The 2 megawatt solar project will reduce the University’s total carbon emissions by approximately 20 per cent.
-Year-to-date the performance of Stage One of the Sustainable Energy Solution continues to exceed the minimum energy generation performance guarantee.
+The 2 megawatt solar project continues to reduce the University’s total carbon emissions by approximately 20 per cent per year.
+Annual performance of the Sustainable Energy Solution continues to exceed the minimum energy generation performance guarantee.

 Renewable energy generated from the system is 10,558.76MWh (as of 31 Dec 2020) offsetting the University’s emissions by 8477.70tCO2-e since the system went live in June 2017.The 2MW solar array project actively demonstrates the University’s commitment to its social responsibilities and to improving environmental performance.